Skip to main content

 WHY VICTIMS STAY

-Victims who stay with an abuser are often judged by others who do not understand the complex problems these victims may face.
-To better understand these challenges, domestic violence researchers evaluated hundreds of posts from victims on social media and identified eight reasons that victims stay in abusive relationships.
+Victims who stay with an abuser are often judged negatively by others who do not understand the complex problems these victims may face.
+To better understand these challenges, domestic violence researchers evaluated hundreds of posts from victims on social media and identified common reasons that victims stay in abusive relationships.
 The researchers also concluded that victims fear being judged by others and are more likely to respond positively to concern and compassion than to criticism and pressure.

 ASSESSMENT, DOCUMENTATION, AND REPORTING